kilpkonn/msc-thesis/main.typ

 In @third-iter-bidirectional-bfs we will discuss how to get around this limitation.

 === Third iteration: Bidirectional BFS <third-iter-bidirectional-bfs>
-#todo("paragraph for terminology, directions, why, example. this should be before 2nd iter")
 The third iteration of our algorithm is a small yet powerful improvement on the second iteration described in @second-iter-bfs.
 This iteration differs from the previous one by improving the handling of generics.
 We note that the handling of generics is a lot smaller problem if going in the backwards direction as other term search tools do.